rajivshah3/documentation/iot/0.1/cryptocore/references/api-reference.md

 ```
 --------------------

-## signTransaction
+## signBundleHash

-Signs a single input transaction, using the seed in the given slot of the secure element.
+Signs a bundle hash, using the private key of an address that belongs to the seed in the given slot of the secure element.

 :::info:
 Before you can call this command, you must initalize the secure